appcelerator-se/corporate-directory/README.md

 --------------
 While the Directory app seems pretty full featured, its primarily a basic master / detail view application.

+![Directory App Navigation][app-navigation-gif]

 + MasterView => Directory Listing
+    + View Contacts in Searchable List
+    + Access Bookmarks
+    + Quick Index Search - swipe left to reveal List Index (iOS Only)

 + DetailView => Profile View
+    + View Contact information
+    + Add/Remove Contact as Bookmark
+    + One Click to Email
+    + One Click to Call

 There is also one other view, for viewing your bookmarked contacts, but as you can see in the code we are actually _re-using_ the same Directory Listing as the MasterView, and just filtering the contacts based on which ones are bookmarks.
 This is a great technique for when you need to show content, but simply need to filter by a particular property etc.